 On June 25th 2011, Steve Hargadon, founder of the Vitiligo Friends Network and Ogo Maduewesi, founder of VITSAF, officially launched the first ever World Vitiligo Day.
 One of the key aims when formulating the event, was to raise awareness of Vitiligo that affects just 1% of the world’s population (around 50 million people worldwide).
 Fast-forward five years and World Vitiligo Day is an internationally recognised event that brings together thousands of people who have something uniquely in common.

 Having an official day that celebrates the beauty in our patches is an incredible breakthrough.
-The last event on June 25th which was held in Washington, was an upbeat celebration attended by thousands (unfortunately I couldn’t find exact figures!).
-The campaign launched in correlation with the event was ‘walk in our shoes’ which asked that family, friends, colleagues and those with Vitiligo, to wear a temporary white tattoo on an exposed area of the body in hope that it would raise curiosity and encourage people to ask questions.
+The last event on June 25th which was held in Washington, was an upbeat celebration attended by a few hundred.
+The campaign launched alongside the global event was ‘walk in our shoes’ which asked that family, friends, colleagues and those with Vitiligo, to wear a temporary white tattoo on an exposed area of the body in hope that it would raise curiosity and encourage people to ask questions.
 The overall idea was for people to recognise what its like to be stared at when something about you looks different.

 So, with the 25th June very much set in concrete, why has World Vitiligo Day become such an important date in the calendar…..